TimOetting/kirby-builder/README.md

 ## Setup

-git clone https://github.com/TimOetting/kirby-builder.git site/fields/builder
+``git clone https://github.com/TimOetting/kirby-builder.git site/fields/builder``
 From the root of your kirby install.

 Alternatively you can download the zip file, unzip it's contents into site/fields/builder.

 ##Known Issues

-Builder fields do not support nested fields that require a modal to handle the content, which are structure fields or other builder fields.
+All issues related to the structure field of Kirby Panel v2.2 beta.
+It's still in development and buggy.